 Invoice financing companies can also vary by industry, with some offering financing options for certain sectors like manufacturing or supply chain or finance, wholesalers, etc. Some invoice financing companies focus on small businesses, while others serve mid-size or larger companies.

 - ALTline financing: offers up to $4 million a month with a minimum of $15,000 a month required.
 Pays up to 90% of invoices with quick approval, funding processes, and money in hand in two days or less.
 Rates range from .5% to 3%, with a maximum of 5%.

 - PayPlant: funds up to $1 million with rates starting at 1.2% and funds processes in as fast as 24 hours.

 - Porter Capital: up to $15 million in funds with rates starting at .75% per month and turnaround in as little as 24 hours.

-- Triumph Business Capital: up to $5 million in funds with rates that vary based on invoice volume and contract type and length.
-Approval and funds available as fast as same-day.
+- Triumph Business Capital: up to $5 million in funds with rates that vary based on invoice volume, contract type, and length.
+Approval and funds are available as fast as same-day.

 While interest rates can tend to be higher with invoice financing capital compared to more traditional business loans or other forms of financing, invoice financing can be a viable option for businesses needing quick capital when they can’t wait for their customers’ outstanding invoices to be paid to make that big purchase or cover overhead.
-Invoice financing offers the ease of increased cash flow against a business’ own funds, without the concern of having to pay back loans on top of regular revenues and expenses.
-Take advantage of resources like BusinessLoans.com to compare and contrast your options and find the right invoice financing company for you and your business today.
+Invoice financing offers the ease of increased cash flow against a business’ funds without the concern of having to pay back loans on top of regular revenues and expenses.
+Use resources like BusinessLoans.com to compare and contrast your options and find the right invoice financing company for you and your business today.